Process for Hosting Visiting Scholars

-New Jersey City University (NJCU) is authorized by the US State Department to host visiting scholars, including professors and researchers.
-Visiting Scholars are normally honorary appointments and should be reserved for those who will bring scholarly or professional prestige to the University and make concrete and meaningful contributions to the University during their stay.
+New Jersey City University (NJCU) is authorized by the US State Department to host Exchange Visitors, including professors and researchers.
+Visiting Scholars are honorary appointments and should be reserved for those who will bring scholarly or professional prestige to the University and make concrete and meaningful contributions to the University during their stay.
 The following guidelines should govern the appointment of visiting scholars at NJCU.

-- Visiting Scholars shall be given a letter specifying the locus of their appointment, beginning and ending dates.
-The Office of Global Initiatives will issue a form DS2019 and provide guidance in applying for a "J1" visa.
+- The Office of Global Initiatives will issue a form DS2019, provide a letter specifying the details of their appointment, and offer guidance in applying for a J1 visa.

 - Office space or any other support is contingent on available funding.
 Visiting Scholars are normally unpaid positions unless specific and approved funding has been set aside for such purpose.
 Let the Office of Global Initiatives know what privileges and resources the visitor will need (copier access, library, etc).

-- New Jersey City University does not provide housing for exchange scholars.
-Sponsoring faculty will be responsible for assisting visitors with identifying reasonable accommodations.
+- New Jersey City University is unable to host Visiting Scholars with spouses or children, and, in most cases, cannot provide housing for exchange scholars.
+Sponsoring faculty will be responsible for assisting Exchange Visitors with housing and other routine domestic matters.

 English Proficiency Requirement for Exchange Visitors

 Per US Department of State requirements, all Visiting Scholars must demonstrate a level of English Proficiency appropriate to satisfy the objectives of their visit to the US.
-Candidates for J visas can satisfy this requirement by submitting to NJCU scores of any standardized English test (TOEFL, IELTS, etc) or NJCU can ask candidates to participate in a Skype interview.
+Candidates for J visas can satisfy this requirement by submitting to NJCU test results from TOEFL, IELTS, etc, or NJCU can ask candidates to participate in a virtual interview.

 - A local network of health care providers;